 These roasted Brussels sprouts are so good, I have to stop myself from devouring the whole platter.
 They’re irresistible!
 While the recipe is simple enough to make on a weeknight, I hope they’ll also make an appearance at your Thanksgiving feast.

-This festive side dish recipe features roasted Brussels sprouts, plump dried cranberries, toasted pecans and a drizzle of balsamic vinegar.
+This festive side dish recipe features roasted Brussels sprouts, plump dried cranberries, toasted pecans and a drizzle of thick balsamic vinegar (or balsamic glaze).
 I like to add some Parmesan cheese or a few little pats of butter for added richness.
 Have mercy.

 This recipe is famous in my boyfriend’s family.
 I haven’t had their version yet, but he got the recipe from his sister and I tinkered with it from there.
 The original recipe has pancetta in it, which I don’t eat, so I adjusted the ingredients and method and came up with this one.